BMP

 BMP File Structure:

-A .bmp file contains of the following data structures:
+A .bmp file contains the following data structures:

 BITMAPFILEHEADER bmfh;